ankitbarai507/Fraud-Detection/README.md

 - Pandas
 - Scikit-learn

-This project is done as learning step usng various open source projects on this dataset.
+Note:This project is done as learning step using various open source projects on this dataset.